-The vTPM Factory SHALL certify the EK of each vTPM it creates (issuing the Endorsement Credential).
+The vTPM Factory SHALL certify the EK of each vTPM it creates (issuing the Virtual Endorsement Credential, Section 10.2).
 The vTPM Factory MAY certify additional vTPM keys.

 The vTPM Factory SHALL perform an initial encryption of the vTPM data before the vTPM is first launched, to ensure that the constraints certified in the vTPM EC are met.
 (See Section 9.2.3 for details.)

+If migration is allowed, the vTPM Factory MAY exist on a separate physical platform from the ones on which created vTPMs will run.

+The VFK or CA key used to sign vTPM credentials SHALL be protected from unauthorized use.
+The key SHOULD be protected using a pTPM imposing PCR or locality constraints; it MAY be protected via other mechanisms which offer similar or better protection against unauthorized use.

 vTPM Factory Description (informative)

-The vTPM Factory is responsible for creating and vTPMs, just as a manufacturer is responsible for creating and pTPMs.
+The vTPM Factory is responsible for creating and issuing initial certificates for vTPMs, just as a manufacturer is responsible for creating and issuing initial certificates for pTPMs.
 Although all components listed here are abstractions, the vTPM Factory in particular we expect to often be implemented as a subset of the vPlatform Manager; however, the Factory may be a separate component or even located off-platform.
-(For example, in some high-security use cases, there may be interest in creating vTPMs and their initial random seed using special high-randomness hardware; or if verifying pTPM-rooted credentials is difficult in a particular infrastructure, a Factory might use a software CA key to create and certify all vTPMs in an enterprise.)
+(For example, in some high-security use cases, there may be interest in creating vTPMs and their initial random seed using special high-randomness hardware; or if verifying pTPM-rooted credentials is difficult in a particular infrastructure, a Factory might use a software CA key to create and certify all vTPMs in an enterprise.
+However, if pTPM-rooted credentials are not possible, it is important that an enterprise have some mechanism by which the key is protected, such as the use of special cryptographic hardware, isolated machines with protected vaults or guards, etc.)

-The vTPM Factory has two primary trust roles: the vTPM so that other entities can verify that the vTPM is genuine and operates only in accordance with certain guarantees, and encrypting the vTPM data so that there is a cryptographic assurance that the guarantees listed in the credentials must be met for the vTPM to launch.
-Although we do not specify what guarantees are required, since it will vary by system, guarantees we expect to see include“TPM PCR values”nclud measurements of the vTPM itself, normally stored in a resettable pTPM PCR by the vPlatform Manager “approved by a third party public key” the third party would be the vTPM data decryption key, usually in response to an pTPM quote or other attestation.
+The vTPM Factory has two primary trust roles: issuing the vTPM credentials so that other entities can verify that the vTPM is genuine and operates only in accordance with certain guarantees, and encrypting the vTPM data so that there is a cryptographic assurance that the guarantees listed in the credentials must be met for the vTPM to launch.
+Although we do not specify what guarantees are required, since it will vary by system, example guarantees we expect to see include:

+“vTPM only bootable in presence of specific pTPM PCR values”: a set of PCR values that will be used to seal vTPM data, including measurements of the TCB and the vTPM itself, normally stored in a resettable pTPM PCR by the vPlatform Manager

+“vTPM only bootable in presence of specific pTPM PCR values approved by a third party, identified by public key”: the third party is responsible for updating the approved pTPM PCR values as described In the previous example.
+This is more update-friendly, but requires that the appraiser trust the third party to correctly enforce a system update policy.

+“approved by a third party identified by public key”: the third party would be provide the vTPM data decryption key on vTPM launch, usually in response to an pTPM quote or other attestation.
+Note that this allows an expert party to evaluate machine state based on an attestation, allowing easier updates to software without the fragility of PCR-sealed data, but at the cost of requiring network access to the third party whenever vTPMs launch.
+This solution also effectively outsources the decision of whether to trust the vTPM to the third party unless deep attestation (10.6) is performed; this may be considered a feature in enterprise environments..

 vTPM